Widgets 14 | PopupMenuButton

 );

 It will show as follows.
-When you click the button with a setting icon, it will show the right part, the upper item is the PopupMenuItem
+When you click the button with a setting icon, it will show the right part, the upper item is the `PopupMenuItem`, the middle line the `PopupMenuDivider`, the bottom one is the `CheckedPopupMenuItem`.&#x20;

 In this part, I will give you an example as below.